fgolemo/mcdp/src/mcdp_data/libraries/manual.mcdplib/book_intro.md

 %
 This definition is, of course, an anthropocentric definition, as it is a limitation of the human mind, related to the amount of neurons in the brain.
+%
 It also depends on what exactly is the task at hand with which we are confronted.
 Here, we consider the task of *designing* systems.
-The slogan is:
+So the slogan is:

 <blockquote id='secondquote'>
     <!-- <p>A system is composed of components;<br/>